 The 46 chapters and colonies at the University of Kentucky are all members of governing councils, which help coordinate recruitment activities, educational and community service programs, and assist with communication between groups.
-The councils - Interfraternity Council, National Pan-Hellenic Council, and the Panhellenic Council - are led by students and advised by members of the Fraternity & Sorority Affairs staff.
+The councils - Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, and the United Greek Coalition - are led by students and advised by members of the Fraternity & Sorority Affairs staff.
 Below is information about each council, and contact information for the student leaders.

 The Interfraternity Council is the governing body for 21 men's fraternities at the University of Kentucky.
 IFC works with member chapters to coordinate programs and activities that benefit the members, as well as advocate for the needs of fraternities at the University of Kentucky.
 The council is led by a 10-person executive board that is elected by the chapters each November.